 The Clark Fork Chapter serves the greater Missoula Area and west-central Montana.

-For more information check the Chapter Facebook Page, which has field trip details and maps and photos, more on the UM Native Plant Garden, and so on; it’s really the best up-to-the-minute info we have; or contact our president:
+For more information check the Chapter Facebook Page, which has field trip details and maps and photos, more on the UM Native Plant Garden, and so on; it’s really the best up-to-the-minute info we have; or contact our president via email:

-Programs (Held 2nd Thursday of the month (with exceptions), Field Trips, and Events.
+Programs include Evening Presentations, Field Trips, and other events.
 MANY EVENTS ARE SUBJECT TO CANCELLATION.
-CHECK LOCALLY BEFORE ATTENDING
+CHECK LOCALLY BEFORE ATTENDING!

 Don’t forget to check out the Clark Fork Chapter Facebook page (https://www.facebook.com/MNPSClarkForkChapter/events), the State MT Native Plant Society Facebook Page (https://www.facebook.com/MTNativePlantSociety).

 *Events could be canceled due to weather.
 Hikes typically proceed at a leisurely pace.
 Please bring adequate food, water, sunscreen, a hat, and be prepared for Montana’s unpredictable, inclement weather.
 No pets please!

 Clark Fork chapter members enjoy a robust schedule of hikes every year.
 Here a few members stay safe while botanizing together at Cliff Lake.
 (Peter Lesica photo)

 * Camera Geek trips are designed with ample time for photography and exchanging camera tips and techniques.